-Nearly 5-year sentence for University of Hawaii concert scam
+Judge gives Stevie Wonder concert scammer 5 years in prison

-Marc Hubbard had pleaded guilty to wire fraud, saying he lied about his ability to produce Stevie Wonder for a fundraiser concert.
+HONOLULU (AP) — A man who lied to the University of Hawaii about his ability to get Stevie Wonder to play at a fundraiser concert was sentenced Friday to nearly five years in prison.

-U.S. District Judge Leslie Kobayashi on Friday ordered that Hubbard’s sentence start after he’s done serving more than six years for a similar Pennsylvania case.

-The sentence is unexpected because a deal with prosecutors called for his sentence to run concurrently with the Pennsylvania prison term.
+In an unexpected ruling, U.S. District Judge Leslie Kobayashi ordered that Mark Hubbard’s 57-month sentence run consecutively with more than six years he is serving for a similar case in Pennsylvania.
+A deal with prosecutors had called for his sentence to run concurrently with the Pennsylvania prison term where he pleaded guilty in a separate concert investment scam.

+The university paid a $200,000 deposit in 2012 and began selling tickets before learning that neither Wonder nor his representatives authorized a show.
+A local businessman paid $50,000 of his own money to help finance the show that never happened, prosecutors said.

+The scam not only hurt the university financially, but it subjected the school and the community to ridicule, Kobayashi said, noting the incident has been dubbed the “Wonder Blunder.”
+She did not explain her reason for not adhering to the plea agreement prosecutors and Hubbard’s defense attorney had struck.

 Most Read Nation & World Stories